cpeter/CHIP-SDK/README.md

 ## Flash a new C.H.I.P for the first time

-Login to the virtual machine:

-    vagrant ssh
+Start the virtual machine and login as described above.
+When you see the `vagrant@vagrant-ubuntu-trusty-32:~$` prompt, type:

-    vagrant@vagrant-ubuntu-trusty-32:~$ cd $HOME/CHIP-tools
+    cd CHIP-SDK/CHIP-tools
-    vagrant@vagrant-ubuntu-trusty-32:~$ ./chip-update-firmware.sh
+    ./chip-update-firmware.sh

-This downloads the latest firmware (i.e. a Linux kernel, U-Boot and a root filesystem all built with buildroot) and flash it CHIP.
+This downloads the latest firmware (i.e. a Linux kernel, U-Boot and a root filesystem all built with buildroot) and flashes it CHIP.

 ## Build your own flash image for CHIP

 ### Start the build process
-In a shell on the host log into the virtual machine by typing:

-    vagrant ssh

-Logged in to the virtual machine type:
+Logged into the virtual machine (you should see the `vagrant@vagrant-ubuntu-trusty-32:~` prompt) type:

-    ./setup_ubuntu1404.sh
-    cd CHIP-buildroot
+    cd CHIP-SDK/CHIP-buildroot
     make chip_defconfig
     make nconfig #(optional - in case you want to add software) make